matandomuertos/clopus-watcher/README.md

 - File: `.github/workflows/build-and-push.yaml`
 - Trigger: any Git tag push or manual `workflow_dispatch`
-- Action: builds both Dockerfiles with Buildx and publishes `clopus-watcher-dashboard` and `clopus-watcher` images to `ghcr.io/<owner>` using the tag name plus a `latest` tag.
+- Action: builds both Dockerfiles with Buildx, publishes `clopus-watcher-dashboard` and `clopus-watcher` images to `ghcr.io/<owner>` with the tag name plus `latest`, then packages the Helm chart and pushes it to `ghcr.io/<owner>/charts` as an OCI artifact using the same tag-derived version.

 ### PR Dockerfile Tests